 TGbk editor: Change the text in P36L16 as follows:

-If the RSTA intends to initiate aTB ranging measurement exchange soliciting both an EHT (TB) Ranging NDP and an HE (TB) Ranging NDP in a same TXOP, the RSTA shall:
+If the RSTA intends to initiate a In a TXOP where there are both TB ranging measurement exchange soliciting both an EHT (TB) Ranging NDP and TB ranging measurement exchange soliciting (#1126, #1272) an HE (TB) Ranging NDP in a same TXOP, the RSTA shall:

 — Begin with TB ranging measurement exchange that solicits EHT (TB) Ranging NDP, that uses non-HT duplicate PPDU for the Ranging Trigger frames, and that sets the More TF subfield to 1 in the Ranging Trigger frames.

-— After all the TB ranging measurement exchanges that solicit EHT (TB) Ranging NDP are completed, then perform TB ranging measurement exchange that solicits HE (TB) Ranging NDP.
+— Perform TB ranging measurment exchange that solicits HE (TB) Ranging NDP Aafter all the TB ranging measurement exchanges that solicit EHT (TB) Ranging NDP are completed. (#1155), then perform TB ranging measurement exchange that solicits HE (TB) Ranging NDP.

 Resolution for CID 1270